XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 Through the various method overloads, you can specify certain input parameter types in the first two arguments, but there is always the optional third parameter `ConverterProperties`.
 This parameter contains the basic configuration options that allow users to customize handling of the input data in various ways.
-We will now elaborate on these options so that you can configure your html2pdf code for optimal results.
+We will now elaborate on these options so that you can configure your pdfHTML code for optimal results.

 ### baseUri

-If the HTML file requires any external resources, such as a standalone CSS file or image files, then html2pdf file needs to know where these are located.
+If the HTML file requires any external resources, such as a standalone CSS file or image files, then pdfHTML file needs to know where these are located.
 That location may either be a URI on the local file system or online.

-Html2pdf will try to use a reasonable default value in case you don't specify a baseUri.
+pdfHTML will try to use a reasonable default value in case you don't specify a baseUri.
 If you use a String parameter to pass your HTML, then the default value will be the folder where the code is executed.
 If you use the overload of `convertToPdf` with a File parameter, it will use the same location as the input file.